renegadebio/renegade-labdevice/README.md

-A small node app that is meant to run on a single-board computer and securely connects a physical lab device to a remote renegade-lims node.
-Currently only 2D barcode label scanners and printers are supported.
+A small node app that is meant to run on a single-board computer and securely connects a physical lab device to a remote renegade-lims node (which could be physically in the lab or not).

 Specifically, the following device-types are supported:

-* USB barcode scanners that show up as a keyboard
 * Plain USB webcams (for scanning DataMatrix codes only)
-* USB thermal label printers (Brother QL-570 or QL-700)
+* USB thermal label printers

 For printers this allows printing from the renegade-lims web app to in-lab thermal printers.

 For scanners this makes it possible to show scan results in the renegade-lims web app when scanning on in-lab barcode scanners.

-Connections are made using [ssh2](https://github.com/mscdex/ssh2).

 # Supported barcode scanners